MacarenaCarreno/dataStructures/README.md

 - `An Array to hold values, and a hash function that transform a string key into a numerical index`

+# Tree

-# Binary Search Tree
+- [ ] Binary Search Tree

--
+# Sorts

+- [x] QuickSort: Divide and Conquer algorithm.
+It picks an element as pivot and partitions the given array around the picked pivot.
+Time: Ω(n log(n))
+- [ ] Merge Sort: Divide and Conquer algorithm.
+The merge() function is used for merging two halves.
+Time: Ω(n log(n))

 # Reacto